SPARC-FAIR-Codeathon/Transcriptomic_oSPARC/README.md

 -	Contributors
 -	License

-## About NIH SPARC
+## Introduction

 The SPARC Portal is an NIH-funded, open-access data management and sharing science platform, belonging to the Stimulating Peripheral Activity to Relieve Conditions (SPARC) program.
 The portal aims to advance clinical and academic understanding and interventions in the peripheral nervous system through data integration, knowledge, computational modeling, and spatial mapping.
 Please refer to the [SPARC website](https://sparc.science/about) for more information.

-## FAIR Policy

 The SPARC consortium mandates a data sharing policy called the FAIR data sharing principle, which is “Findable, Accessible, Interoperable and Reusable”.
 This requires all the contributors and projects published on SPARC to be uniformly adapted to the platform data management and sharing agreement, which can be found [here](https://commonfund.nih.gov/sites/default/files/SPARC_material%20sharing%20policy%2026jan17_508.pdf).

-## Our Goal

-At present, the platform  SPARC Portal has no data processing or visualization system for transcriptomic and genetic data analysis purposes.
-In fact, there are multiple transcriptomic datasets available on SPARC data browser, as well as the gene expression data from oSPARC template.
-These datasets would be very much useful for researchers and clinicians in uncovering the underlying Gene Ontology(GO) (molecular functions, cellular components, and biological processes) related to the peripheral nervous system and related diseases.
-With Gene Ontology(GO) tools, we could uncover the myth of any interested pathophysiological processes with gene expression and transcriptome data in SPARC portal.
-This will help promote the discovery of potential targets for future interventions and treatments on peripheral nervous system and related diseases.

 ## Transcriptomic data on SPARC Portal

-Till Aug 8, 2022, there are 19 projects available on the SPARC Portal, containing the species of humans, pigs, mice, and rats.
+There are multiple transcriptomic datasets available on the SPARC Portal, containing the species of humans, pigs, mice, and rats.
 Involved anatomical structures include cervical ganglion neurons, celiac ganglion neurons, stellate ganglion neurons, right atrial ganglionic plexus (RAGP) neurons, enteric nervous system, nodose ganglia, sympathetic stellate ganglia, intrinsic cardiac nervous system, interscapular brown adipose tissue (iBAT)- related ganglia, and inguinal white fat (iWAT)-related ganglia.
 Analysis methods include RNA sequencing, real-time PCR (quantitative PCR or qPCR), small molecule FISH (RNAScope) probes, and gene ontology analysis.
 All datasets and metadata files are available for download.

+## Project Goal

+At present, the platform  SPARC Portal has no data processing or visualization system for transcriptomic and genetic data analysis purposes.
+So, We developed a gene expression data visualization oSPARC template.
+The users can import processed csv files from the SPARC portal diretly or after processing raw data.
+The audience can visualize an independent dataset by generating a volcano plot, tables, and ontology graphs, or they can compare different datasets by generating Venn diagrams and tables.
+The analysis focus on Differentially expressed genes ( upregulated and downregulated genes) and their ontology Ontology(GO) (molecular functions, cellular components, and biological processes).

 ## Why do we need visualization tools for gene expression and transcriptome data?

 The present database provides a wide variety of species, organs, and datatypes differentiated transcriptome and gene expression information pools, which has a great potential for discovering new pathways and molecular.
 However, the separated and intricate information from transcriptomic and genetic data made it hard for the researchers and clinicians to get an impression of which pathways and molecular matter most in the disease and functions, which are the targets of the following interventions.
-Thus, we utilized visualization tools for gene expression and transcriptome data by clustering group genes or samples which share similar patterns of gene expression and transcriptomic profiles.
+Thus, we developed the "Expression" o²S²PARC visualization template for gene expression and transcriptome data with maon focus on the ontology analysis.
 This will expedite the discovery cycle in the SPARC program and attract more scientists and clinicians to contribute to the SPARC.

-## What can we do?
-We developed a chrome extension that provides a guide for downloading and analyzing transcriptomic data available on the SPARC portal and a link to access the oSPARC template.
-Besides, we built gene expression visualization functions through the oSPARC template.
-The users can import processed csv files to see the gene expression graphs.
-The audience can visualize an independent dataset by generating a volcano plot, tables, and ontology graphs, or they can compare different datasets by generating Venn diagrams and tables.

 ## The pipeline

-The pipelines in this script are designed to visualize the transcriptomic data from the SPARC Portal.
-The pipelines are encoded in multiple python jupyter notebooks.
+The pipelines in this script are encoded in multiple python jupyter notebooks.

 The first set of notebooks generate plots and tables for differentially expressed genes and provides gene ontology details for significantly expressed genes.